sashreek1/matrixMultiplicationGraph/README.md

 # matrixMultiplicationGraph
 A python script that plots a time vs input size graph for 3 methods to multiply matrices

+# OUTPUT:

+# Why is numpy so much faster